 Part 1: Heading Home

 Tomas sat back in his chair and savored the last few sips of his hot beachgrape tea, smiling as he savored both the warmth of the drink and its cool, refreshing flavor.
-It tasted much like the sunset looked, splayed over and upon the freezing lake before him.
+It tasted much like the sunset looked, splayed over and upon the freezing Lake before him.
 [If you’ve never tried beachgrape tea hot, you should at least once.
 It’s not unlike drinking hot chocolate that has been left to cool, but reversed.
 I don’t personally enjoy it, but taverngoers keep asking for it, even now.]
 A calm breeze floated off the water, creating ripples that bore small floes of ice to collide with the frozen shelf upon which he sat.
-The cool air found its way down one of his sleeves; a chill jolted his body, waking him from the lullaby of the ice and waves.
+The cool air found its way up one of his sleeves; a chill jolted his body, waking him from the lullaby of the ice and waves.
 His mug now empty, Tomas walked the ten feet back to solid shore while he still had light and climbed the few stone steps to the inn.

 “Quite the sunset today, eh, Tom?”
 Grant stood behind the bar in the tavern, mixing drinks for a few locals celebrating the end of the day.